JoeCars/Nerman.js/docs/types.md

 ProposalQueued event data.
 A proposal that was successful during the voting period is queued.
 [Github](https://github.com/nounsDAO/nouns-monorepo/blob/31b2a955a18ca50d95f6517d35c4f97d1261d775/packages/nouns-contracts/contracts/governance/NounsDAOV3Proposals.sol#L438)

 -   **id**: `number`. id of the proposal.
--   **eta**: `number`.
+-   **eta**: `BigInt`.
 Block number signifying end of the queued period.
 The proposal is executed once this is over.
 -   **event**: `ethers.Log`.
 Event meta data.

 ```js